Toyota Vios: Indonesia

 The fourth-generation Vios was launched in Indonesia on 12 October 2022, and is imported from Thailand instead of being assembled locally.
 It is powered by the 1.5-litre 2NR-VE engine rated at 78 kW and 138 Nm.
 It was initially available in two grade levels: E with 5-speed manual transmission and G with CVT; an optional Toyota Safety Sense package is available for the latter.
 The E grade was discontinued in September 2023.
+The HEV grade was introduced at the 33rd Indonesia International Motor Show on 5 February 2026.

 Brunei

 The Fourth-Generation Vios was launched in Brunei on 18 December 2022 and is imported from Thailand instead of Indonesia from previous generation.
 It is powered by the 1.3-litre 1NR-VE petrol engine mated to a CVT in a single grade.

+The Vios in HEV variant was launched on 3 May 2026.

 Malaysia

 The fourth-generation Vios was launched in Malaysia on 20 March 2023.
 It is offered in two variants, 1.5 E (CVT) and 1.5 G (CVT) in five colour options with Spicy Scarlet being a new choice.
 Like the previous generation, the Malaysian Vios came with all-around lower body kits and boot spoiler.
 The new model is produced locally at Assembly Services Sdn Bhd (ASSB) in Bukit Raja, Klang.

+The Vios HEV and HEV GR Sport grades were launched in Malaysia on 29 January 2026.
+The HEV versions receive an upgraded 10.1-inch display audio, compared to the petrol version's 9-inch unit.
+All models for the Malaysian market have all-around body kit.
+The Vios HEV features an HEV-exclusive front grille, while the GR Sport has an even more aggressive body kit with honeycomb grille insert.
+Inside, the GR Sport is also slightly different, with an all-black colour scheme, darker silver trim and a GR-branded steering wheel with gloss black spokes.
+The seats are exclusively trimmed in leather and suede, GR logo embroidered into the headrests.
+The Vios HEV runs on HEV-exclusive 16-inch alloy rims, while the GR Sport gets 17-inch GR Sport aero wheels.

 Philippines

-The fourth-generation Vios was previewed for the Philippine market on 2 October 2025, where it is marketed as the Toyota Ativ.
-The Vios nameplate has been dropped from marketing materials so as to avoid confusion with the locally assembled, third generation 1NR-FE petrol-powered Vios which remains on sale.
+The fourth-generation Vios was previewed for the Philippine market on 2 October 2025 and launched on 24 October of that Year, where it is marketed as the Toyota Ativ.
+The Vios nameplate has been dropped from new marketing materials so as to avoid confusion with the locally assembled, third generation 1NR-FE petrol-powered Vios which remains on sale.
 However, the Ativ retains the physical 'Vios' emblem.
 It is offered in three grade levels: 1.3 E with the 1NR-VE petrol engine paired with either 5-speed manual or CVT transmissions, 1.5 G with the 2NR-VE petrol engine paired with CVT transmission and 1.5 S HEV with 2NR-VEX hybrid powertrain paired with an E-CVT transmission.
 Toyota Safety Sense is standard on the S HEV grade.
 It is imported from Thailand instead of being locally produced.